 How effective is Metronidazole for rosacea?

 Topical metronidazole is very safe and effective in treating rosacea.
 It reduces the redness, erythema, and the number of inflammatory papules and pustules.
+It is also effective in maintaining achieved improvements of rosacea symptoms10.
 However, metronidazole does not affect telangiectasia.
-It is also effective in preventing relapses of rosacea.

 Metronidazole 1% gel applied once daily is as effective as azelaic acid 15% gel applied twice-daily 1.
 It provides up to 77% reduction in the number of inflammatory lesions.

 Metronidazole is helpful in maintenance therapy for rosacea.
 Continuous application allows for longer intervals between flare-ups2.